 I post on this site as “gantonius”, for George Antonius, author of The Arab Awakening (1937), which Edward Said called a “classic.”
 It was in print in the 1970s, and used copies are available at

 Also available is a 2001 biography,The Betrayal of Palestine.
 The Story of George Antonius, by Susan Silsby Boyle.
 I think it is still in print;

 used copies are also available.

-“I” am Harry Clark, an independent student of the question of Palestine, among other things, living in Boston.
+“I” am Harry Clark, an independent student of the question of Palestine, among other things, living in northern New Jersey.

 I decided to disable comments, because I don’t have time for them if they become numerous.
 Something could be lost, but one has limited time and energy.
 If you wish to comment on anything, you may email me directly: hfc1968 at gmail dot com.
 Thanks for your interest in my writing, and in the question of Palestine.